EthanCai/programming-learning-notes/projects-part-2-distributed-arch.md

 - [Go: Groupcahe](https://github.com/golang/groupcache): groupcache is a caching and cache-filling library, intended as a replacement for memcached in many cases.
 - [Java: Hazelcast](https://github.com/hazelcast/hazelcast): Hazelcast is a clustering and highly scalable data distribution platform.
 - [Java: Infinispan](http://infinispan.org): Infinispan is a distributed in-memory key/value data store with optional schema, available under the Apache License 2.0.
 It can be used both as an embedded Java library and as a language-independent service accessed remotely over a variety of protocols (HotRod, REST, Memcached and WebSockets).
 It offers advanced functionality such as transactions, events, querying and distributed processing.

+## Database Driver

+- [ShardingSphere](https://shardingsphere.apache.org/): Apache ShardingSphere is an open-source ecosystem consisted of a set of distributed database middleware solutions, including 3 independent products, Sharding-JDBC, Sharding-Proxy & Sharding-Sidecar (Planning).
+They all provide functions of data sharding, distributed transaction and database orchestration, applicable in a variety of situations such as Java isomorphism, heterogeneous language and cloud native.

 ## Other